 Class Tournaments

-The class-tournaments are a perpetual league-system for individual players, with pro- or demotion according to the results achieved.
+The class-tournaments are a perpetual league-system for individual players, with promotion or relegation according to the results achieved.

 The format of the groups is: 5 player double round robin, standard time control (30d+1d/m).